 - 1. Is the physical existence of bank equipment periodically checked or tested, such as by a physical inventory, and are any differences from property records investigated by persons who do not also have sole custody of property? - 2.
 Do the bank's procedures provide for serial numbering of equipment? - 3.
 Are the bank's policies and procedures on property in written form? - 4.
 Is the benefit of expert tax advice obtained before final decision making on significant transactions involving bank premises and equipment? - 5.
-Does the bank maintain separate property files that include invoices, (e.g., settlement sheets and bills of sale), titles on real estate or vehicles, and other pertinent ownership data as part of the required documentation?
+Does the bank maintain documentation in separate property files that include invoices, (e.g., settlement sheets and bills of sale), titles on real estate or vehicles, and other pertinent ownership data?
+(Updated December 28, 2018)